Put Active Listening Into Practice: A Leadership Skill That Drives Results

 - Ask for more information

-- Determine what the ‘central theme’ means to/for you
+- Determine what the “central theme” means to and for you

 Can you read other people’s body language?